Alp-1/GDP_software/README.md

 # G16 GDP - Autonomous Forest Navigation Rover

 This project aims to develop a rover that can navigate through different terrain in a forest environment autonomously.
+The wiki containing more informatin about the rover can be found [here](https://git.soton.ac.uk/gdp-16/gdp_software/-/wikis/home).

 ## The directory layout